The Fly Runtime Environment

 When a Fly application is running, various information about the runtime environment is made available to it.

 Environment variables carry information that is generally applicable to the instance.
 The environment variables will also include any secrets that have been set for the application.
+The secrets mechanism can also be used to set environment variables for a Fly application.

 Request headers carry information that is specific to the incoming request and its path taken to the application.
 Request headers are added by the HTTP handler service.